syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/grid-lines.md

-To show only horizontal/vertical gridlines or to hide gridlines, refer to [`Constraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html).
+To show only horizontal or vertical gridlines or to hide gridlines, refer to [`Constraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.SnapConstraints.html).

 ## Appearance

 The appearance of the gridlines can be customized by using a set of predefined properties.

-* The [`horizontalGridLines`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_HorizontalGridlines) and the [`verticalGridLines`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_VerticalGridlines) properties allow to customize the appearance of the horizontal and vertical gridlines respectively.
+* The [`horizontalGridLines`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_HorizontalGridlines) and the [`verticalGridLines`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramSnapSettings.html#Syncfusion_EJ2_Diagrams_DiagramSnapSettings_VerticalGridlines) properties allows to customize the appearance of the horizontal and vertical gridlines respectively.

-* The horizontal gridlines [`lineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineColor) and [`lineDashArray`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineDashArray) properties are used to customizes the line color and line style of the horizontal gridlines.
+* The horizontal gridlines [`lineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineColor) and [`lineDashArray`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineDashArray) properties are used to customize the line color and line style of the horizontal gridlines.

-* The vertical gridlines [`lineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineColor) and [`lineDashArray`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineDashArray) properties are used to customizes the line color and line style of the vertical gridlines.
+* The vertical gridlines [`lineColor`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineColor) and [`lineDashArray`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramGridlines.html#Syncfusion_EJ2_Diagrams_DiagramGridlines_LineDashArray) properties are used to customize the line color and line style of the vertical gridlines.

-The following code example illustrates how to customize the appearance of gridlines.

 {% if page.publishingplatform == "aspnet-core" %}